Article previously published in the Cutaneous Lymphoma Foundation's Forum 2016 Issue 3 newsletter.

 Brett and I are in this 100% together.

-My best advice to any spouses or caregivers going through the same thing is to live life to the fullest, practice gratitude and enjoy being together.
+My best advice to any spouses or care partners going through the same thing is to live life to the fullest, practice gratitude and enjoy being together.

 Oh, and to avoid Googling.
 If you have any questions, your doctors or the Cutaneous Lymphoma Foundation website are your best resources.